is now available! Read about the new features and fixes from November.

 The terminal exited with code 1 on Windows 10 (with WSL as the default shell)

-This can happen if Windows Subsystem for Linux (WSL) is not set up with a valid default Linux distribution.
+This error can happen if Windows Subsystem for Linux (WSL) is not set up with a valid default Linux distribution.

 Note: 'docker-desktop-data' is not a valid distribution.